napari/napari/CONTRIBUTING.md

 $ git push -u origin your-branch-name
 ```

-You can then make a [pull-request](https://guides.github.com/activities/forking/#making-a-pull-request) to `napari-gui`'s `master` branch.
+You can then make a [pull-request](https://guides.github.com/activities/forking/#making-a-pull-request) to `napari`'s `master` branch.

 ## Questions, comments, and feedback

 If you have questions, comments, suggestions for improvement, or any other inquiries
-regarding the project, feel free to open an [issue](https://github.com/Napari/napari-gui/issues).
+regarding the project, feel free to open an [issue](https://github.com/napari/napari/issues).

 Issues and pull-requests are written in [Markdown](https://guides.github.com/features/mastering-markdown/#what).
 You can find a comprehensive guide [here](https://guides.github.com/features/mastering-markdown/#syntax).